OmarAlFarajat/omaralfarajat.github.io/projects/honey-im-home.md

 labels:
   - C#
   - Unity
 summary: A 2D obstacle-avoiding game where you help guide an intoxicated character home.
 Submitted to CoCo Jam 2020.
 The theme was "no pain, no gain".
+Ranked 4th out of 16 entries in community rating.
 ---
 **Source:** <a href="https://github.com/OmarAlFarajat/Honey-Im-Home"><i class="large github icon"></i>OmarAlFarajat/Honey-Im-Home</a>